-Throughout this report as of 31 March 2024, net profit of the regulatory Group for the three months period ended 31 March 2024 in the amount of EUR 24.1 million is not included in the regulatory capital.
+Throughout this report as of 31 March 2025, net profit of the regulatory Group for the three months period ended 31 March 2025 is not included in the regulatory capital.

-Per regulations, Bank may include interim or year-end profits in capital before taking a formal decision confirming the final audited profit for the year only with a prior permission of the competent authority.
+Per regulations, Bank may include interim or year-end profits in regulatory capital before taking a formal decision confirming the final audited profit for the year only with a prior permission of the competent authority.
 Any foreseeable charges or dividends must be deducted from those profits.
 Submission of documents for permission takes time and such permission is requested only after the publishing of the financial report for the respective period and completion of the audit verification.
-Such permission of the competent authority for inclusion of the 2024 interim profits, which have been decreased by foreseeable charges and dividends, has not been received for three months period end 31 March 2024.
-2024 audited annual profits will become eligible for inclusion in the regulatory capital after the institution will take a formal decision confirming the final profit or loss for the year.
+Such permission of the competent authority for inclusion of the 2025 interim profits, which have been decreased by foreseeable charges and dividends, has not been received for three months period end 31 March 2025.
+Audited annual profits for 2025 will become eligible for inclusion in the regulatory capital after the institution will take a formal decision confirming the final profit or loss for the year.